 A thorough history, physical examination, electrophysiologic studies, ultrasound examination, magnetic resonance imaging, and individual nerve block can help differentiate the exact cause of the lower abdomen and groin pain.

 Chronicity of the pain after injury or entrapment of the ilioinguinal nerve is not uncommon.
 But, the majority of patients respond well to nerve block or surgical neurectomy.
+However, some patients may continue to have burning pain for months or years.
+This pain is often unaffected by the usual analgesics; in such cases, patients may have to be managed by a pain specialist.

 2- Complications of the central painkillers as gabapentin: